abudaud1993/APPRI-HTML-TO-WordPress-/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.7 [14 December 2019] =
+[New] Christmas surprise
+[Bugfix] Pinterest Pin button was showing pin count even if share count was disabled from options

+= 3.3.6 [28 November 2019] =
+[Bugfix] Previous version was breaking social share on custom posts [New] Added option (in Miscellaneous section) to control if Javascript should be loaded on every page or only where it's needed

+= 3.3.5 [27 November 2019] =
+[Improvement] Javascript is being loaded only at the webpages where social share icons are integrated [Improvement] Admin UI improvements (<a href="https://www.heateor.com/comparison-between-sassy-social-share-pro-and-premium/">Pro and Premium</a> versions now available)
+[Bugfix] "Load Javascript files in footer" option was coming twice at plugin options page

 = 3.3.4 [6 November 2019] =
 [Bugfix] Fixed XSS vulnerability on "heateor_sss_sharing_count" AJAX action